tooploox/mentoring/python_backend/2_REST_API_basics/flask_103/readme.md

 ### 1. Create a flask app (following the tutorial)
 ### 2. Define the endpoint ``/``
 ### 3. Endpoint should return a dictionary with `status` key and value `ok`.
+### 4. Create an endpoint ``/upload``.

+#### Description
+This endpoint's GET method should return a prompt message that should suggest posting the files.
+Any returned message should be ok.
+Endpoint should accept multiple files on POST method.

+If `scale` keyword is provided, uplaoded images should be scaled according to the scale factor and saved with changed filename `scale_<filename>` in addition to original file.

+Endpoint should return information on uploaded files as follows:

+    response = {
+        <filename_1>: {
+            'message': message  # file upload success message 'data': {
+                'mode': mode,
+                'format': format,
+                'scale': scale,  # if scale provided
+                'size': size_after_scaling  # if scale provided
+            }
+        }
+    }

+#### Flask app configuration

+Uploaded files should be stored in an upload folder.
+There should be a size limit for an uploaded file.
+Let's set the limit for file to 450 kB for test purposes.
+Currently provided files are:

+    - data/mayan_calendar.jpg - 476 kB,
+    - data/mezoamerican_figures.jpg - 110 kB

 ### 4. Run the app
 ### 5. Check the endpoint is working.
 Use one or more of the following methods: